ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 No.

 I get an I/O error creating the database.
-Looking at the volume, the database file is 0 bytes.
+Looking at the volume the database file is 0 bytes.

 It seems like the write latency is a challenge for the PHP code and SQLite database driver.